 Don’t believe everything you see and hear

 We all know that one person who knows everything about everything.
-When making such an important decision in your life, fact-check everything you see and hear.
+When making such an important decision, fact-check everything you see and hear.
 Trust your friends, but only if they speak out of their personal experiences, not when talking about what they have read.

-Also, there’s a possibility of meeting people ready to talk about everything even if they are not well-informed, just to get some extra attention.
-They will speak as much as possible about something they have no idea about.
+Also, there’s a possibility of meeting people ready to talk about everything, even if they are not well-informed, just to get some extra attention.
+They will speak as much as possible about something they don't know.
 If you have blind faith in them, you may end up disappointed.

-What’s better is to make a list of the medical schools you are considering.
-Then go to the nearest hospital and kindly ask to speak with the doctors around.
+What’s better is to list the medical schools you are considering.
+Then go to the nearest hospital and kindly ask to speak with the doctors.
 Every physician would welcome the chance to help their future colleague.
 They have been where you are now and will share their opinion on what to look for and what is suitable for starting your medical adventure.

 Don’t believe everything you read

 There are a lot of student forums where you can read opinions as different as chalk and cheese.
 There is nothing wrong to do this kind of research.
 But always bear in mind that no one guarantees you that the author is or was a student at all.

-Also, some students participating in online forums may have been too lazy and ended up expelled.
+Also, some students participating in online forums may have been too lazy and expelled.
 But instead of realising their fault in this situation, they would blame everyone else, especially the university.

 Instead of reading strangers’ opinions, we advise you to search for an actual present student in this medical school.
 For example, many students create university groups on platforms like Facebook, and it’s easy to find someone.
 Most students are friendly and always happy to help.
 So make a list of your questions and ask them for their opinion and experience.